 Hillhouse, S. 2004.
 Collections Management: a practical guide.
 Collections Trust, London.

 Hodkinson, I.S.
-1990 Man's effect on paintings in Shared Responsibility: a seminar for curators and conservators National Gallery of Canada, Ottawa: 54-68.
-Available here [5MB download].
+1990 Man's Effect on Paintings.
+In Shared Responsibility: a seminar for curators and conservators.
+National Gallery of Canada, Ottawa: 54-68. [.pdf download 5.0 MB].
 Contains 'Significance in Paintings' figure.

 Keyser, B. 1994.
 Saving the Significance.
 Museum Management and Curatorship.
 Vol. 13: 130-159.